mgreenhough/PTT/Docs/AI Guidelines.md

 These guidelines define how AI assistants should operate when working on this project.
 They ensure consistent, accurate, and transparent collaboration for hardware, firmware, and GUI development.

+Ignore anything in this document when enclosed with "//" Eg. Ignore this: // Do not include this text //

 ---